mcneel/developer.rhino3d.com/README.md

     ![VSCode hugo serve](static/images/vscode-hugo-serve.png)

-Your web browser should open to the *How This Site Works* guide, ready for editing.
+Press the green triangle to start the process.
+It will take a few seconds and then your web browser should open to the *How This Site Works* guide, ready for editing.
 Changes made to the *index.md* file in Visual Studio Code should appear in your browser immediately.
+Note that your web browser might show an error, in which case you'll need to refresh the page once VS Code has finished setting up the server on port 1313.

 \* If you are not comfortable using git on the command-line, then check out the [git cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf) or try [GitHub Desktop](https://desktop.github.com).